Skip to main content

 • ephemeral: true

-and still route command execution against the target conversation session (CommandTargetSessionKey).
+Slash sessions use isolated keys like agent:<agentId>:slack:slash:<userId> and still route command executions to the target conversation session using CommandTargetSessionKey.

 Interactive replies